-From 15 November 2017 you will not be able to make a new claim for Housing Benefit in this area unless you are in one of the eligible groups.
-Instead you will need to make a claim for Universal Credit.
+You are not able to make a claim for Housing Benefit in Peterborough unless you are in one of the eligible groups.
+Instead, you will need to make a claim for Universal Credit.

 Everyone liable for council tax will need to claim Council Tax Support from the council even if they are claiming Universal Credit for their housing costs.